Los Angeles crime family: Latest position

 Much of the crime family's activities have become unknown since the Las Vegas indictments.
 Law enforcement has moved its attention of organized crime towards street gangs such as Mexican and African American gangs who are far more prevalent and widespread.
 Until his death, Peter Milano was still believed to be the official Boss of the Los Angeles crime family.
 However, since the late 1990s, his involvement in crime along with other members had become greatly reduced.
 Some members, like Rocco Zangari and Russell Massetia, moved out of the state and left the family altogether.
 Other members, like Carmen Milano and Jimmy Caci died of old age with no younger people having to replace them.
-Los Angeles doesn't have a high concentration of Italians like the East Coast to support them, so recruiting new members is challenging.
+Los Angeles does not have a high concentration of Italians like the East Coast to support them, so recruiting new members is challenging.
 With Southern California's many racial groups, La Cosa Nostra faced an uphill battle to challenge the many street gangs in the area over criminal rackets.
 Law enforcement also considers East Coast Mafia members moving to California as a threat.

-Tommaso "Tommy" Gambino, a Los Angeles-based prosecco magnate and son of Rosario Gambino, has been the reputed boss of the family since 2012.
-According to informants for the FBI and the Royal Canadian Mounted Police (RCMP), the Canadian gangster and Musitano crime family associate Albert Iavarone was inducted into the Los Angeles family shortly before he was shot dead in Hamilton, Ontario on September 13, 2018.
+Tommaso "Tommy" Gambino, a Los Angeles-based prosecco magnate and son of Rosario Gambino, became the reputed boss of the family in 2012 after the death of Peter Milano.
+According to informants for the FBI and the Royal Canadian Mounted Police (RCMP), the Canadian mobster and Musitano crime family associate Albert Iavarone was inducted into the Los Angeles family shortly before he was shot dead in Hamilton, Ontario on September 13, 2018.
+According to reports from informants, Gambino inducted Iavarone as a favor to New York bosses in order to allow Iavarone to act as a new liaison between the Canadian Mafia and American Mafia.
+Iavarone was killed two weeks after his alleged induction, reportedly ordered by Joseph Todaro Jr. whose Buffalo crime family had historically been the liaison between Canadian and American mobsters.